husnainmubarik/husnainmubarik.github.io/_pages/about.md

 department at the [University of Illinois at Urbana Champaign](https://illinois.edu/), advised by Prof. [Rakesh Kumar](https://passat.crhc.illinois.edu/).
 My research interests are generally in the areas of Hardware Systems and Computer Architecture.
+Particularly, I'm interested in
+Hardware Acceleration of Neural Graphics,
-Particularly, I'm interested in Machine Learning Accelerators, Low Power and Energy Efficient Graphics,
+Low Power and Energy Efficient Graphics,
-HW Acceleration of Graphics/Vision Applications, Heterogeneous Parallel Systems, Earable Computing, Distributed Computing, Digital IC Design, Printed Computer Systems and Emerging Technologies/Applications.
+Machine Learning Accelerators,
+Heterogeneous Parallel Systems,
+Flexible Computer Systems
+and Emerging Technologies/Applications.

 ## News